 Seeing a Safari browser download the file, I thought it had been her, so I removed the file from the web server, but she later replied that she hadn't downloaded the video yet.

-Since only she, Facebook and I knew of the video, it must have been Facebook downloading it, faking a Safari browser.
+Since only she, I and Facebook knew of the video, it must have been Facebook downloading the video, faking a Safari browser.
 So I checked and.. yes.. the downloading IP number belongs to Facebook and the way it downloaded the file three seconds after the normal check for its existence should have made me suspicious.

 After almost an hour, Facebook checked again.
 By that time the video was gone.